Product

 Some popular education tools include software demo videos and demo meetings between new customers and sales staff.

-Many SaaS businesses also host pop-up chats on their landing page for visitors and prospective users.
-These are manned by both employees and AI bots who interact with visitors in an efficient Q&A format.
+Many SaaS businesses also host pop-up chats for visitors and prospective users on their landing pages.
+Employees manage these AI bots, interacting with visitors in an efficient Q&A format.

 It simply starts with the definition of quality.
 What do your marketing, sales, and product teams define as a qualified lead?